Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 In [Using Key-Value Observing in Swift](https://developer.apple.com/documentation/swift/cocoa_design_patterns/using_key-value_observing_in_swift), Apple outlines KVO implemention in four simple steps:

-1. Create a Subject class and Annotate a Property for Key-Value Observing
+1. Annotate a Property for Key-Value Observing
 2. Define an Observer class
 3. Associate the Observer with the Property to Observe
 4. Respond to a Property Change